 First and foremost, let’s define what SSDI is.
 It is not a form of welfare.
-SSDI is an early retirement income for someone who has worked and earned Social Security credits, but is unable to work due to a disability.
-SSDI benefits are only available to individuals with severe, long-term disabilities.
+SSDI is a disability program for those who have worked and earned Social Security credits but are unable to work due to injury or illness.
+SSDI benefits are only available to those with severe, long-term disabilities.

 SSDI is funded through payroll taxes.
-Individuals can earn up to four Social Security work credits a year that go towards SSDI.
-The amount of work credits necessary for an individual to qualify for SSDI depends on their age and when they became disabled.
-The amount of monthly benefits an individual receives is based on their earnings record.
+You can earn up to four Social Security work credits a year that go towards SSDI.
+The amount of work credits you need to qualify for SSDI depends on your age and when you became disabled.
+The amount of monthly Social Security disability benefits you can get is based on your earnings record.

-Qualifying for SSDI is based on the individual’s work credits and proof of a disabling condition that prevents them from being able to work — it is not affected by how much money an individual can have or receive by inheritance.
+Qualifying for SSDI is based on work credits and proof of a disabling condition that prevents you from working.
+Receiving SSDI is not affected by how much money you can have or receive by inheritance.

 Defining Supplemental Security Income (SSI)

 SSDI is often confused with Supplemental Security Income (SSI), but it is very different.

 SSI is a form of welfare.
 Those receiving SSI benefits did not earn the amount of Social Security credits necessary to be eligible for SSDI.
 SSI has nothing to do with work history, and is solely based on financial need.